raml-org/raml-spec/versions/raml-10/raml-10.md

 In the example above, the type `Teacher` inherits all restrictions from `Person` and `Employee`.

 Multiple inheritance is allowed only if the sub-type is still a valid type declaration after inheriting all restrictions from its parent types.
+Also, it is not allowed to inherit from different kind of primitive types, for example `[ number, string ]`.

-For example, the type `Number3` is valid:
+In the following example, the sub-type `Number3` is fully valid:

 ```yaml
 types: